Fields in jDownloads

 The second one is where the Download was set to the German language.

-Each tab in the edit form for the four Field Groups is shown opposite.
+Each tab in the edit form for the Field Groups is shown opposite.

-In this example the 'All' and the 'English' version happen to be identical.
-Actually the 'French' and 'German' are also logically identical to the others.
+The 'English' and 'German' are logically identical to the others.
 This was not done by Joomla! or jDownloads but by the author for consistency.

 One is free to set completely different 'questions' and response values.